How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Unlike Hold’em, players must use exactly two of their hole cards combined with three of the community cards to make their strongest hand.

-You’ll need to know this, even if you’re just keeping up with the action at the best Omaha poker sites.
+You’ll need to know this, even if you’re just watching the action unfold on Omaha poker sites.

 How to Deal Three-Card Poker